Ethel-Ogallo/PLUS_softwaredev_2025_mwanzo/README.md

 # PLUS_softwaredev_2025_mwanzo
-Practice software development 2025
+Practice Software Development 2025
-This repository is for the practive of development of software mainly geospatial😊
+This repository is dedicated to practicing and advancing software development skills, with a focus on geospatial applications🤔